 - Side effects may go away after you take the medicine for a while.

-If reactions still trouble you and you think about whether you should keep taking the shot for Sinus, call your doctor.
+If reactions still trouble you and you think about whether you should keep taking the steroid shot for Sinus infection, call your doctor.
 He or she may have the capacity to bring down your measurements or change your medicine.
 Don't suddenly quit taking your medicine unless your doctor instructs you to.

 - Trouble breathing.

-- Signs of a contamination, such as nose, sinus, or sore throat drainage.
+- Signs of a contamination, such as a nose, sinus, or sore throat drainage.